kunal-kushwaha/DSA-Bootcamp-Java/assignments/3-conditionals-loops.md

 18. Volume Of Pyramid
 19. Curved Surface Area Of Cylinder
 20. Total Surface Area Of Cube
-21. Fibonacci Series In Java Programs
+21. Fibonacci Series In Java
 22. [Subtract the Product and Sum of Digits of an Integer](https://leetcode.com/problems/subtract-the-product-and-sum-of-digits-of-an-integer/)
 23. Input a number and print all the factors of that number (use loops).
 24. Take integer inputs till the user enters 0 and print the sum of all numbers